Bhavarlal Jain

-Bhavarlal Hiralal Jain (12 December 1937 – 25 February 2016) was an Indian entrepreneur, and the founder chairman of Jain Irrigation Systems Ltd. (JISL), now the second largest micro-irrigation company in the world.
+Bhavarlal Hiralal Jain (12 December 1937 – 25 February 2016) was an Indian entrepreneur, hounered by the Padma Award, Government of India, and the founder chairman of Jain Irrigation Systems Ltd. (JISL), now the second largest micro-irrigation company in the world.
 He was a staunch Gandhian and philanthropist.
 He was the founder of Gandhi Research Foundation.

 Life (1937 to 2016)

 Bhavarlal Jain was born in 1937 into a farming Marwari Oswal Jain family, originally in the village of Wakod located in Jalgaon district, Maharashtra,.
 A law graduate, he spurned the offer of a civil service job to pursue agriculture as a profession at the age of twenty-three.
 In 1963, selling kerosene from a pushcart, Jain started the family business.
 The family formed a partnership with a meagre ₹ 7,000, the accumulated savings of three generations, as capital.
 In 1972–74, Jain decided to revert to his ancestral farms from trading and business.
 In 1980, he established a PVC pipe manufacturing operation.
 In 1987–88, he set up a public corporation – the first of its kind in the private sector in the Khandesh region – for the production, promotion and propagation of drip irrigation in the country.
 He purchased a piece of land that was lying between a hill and the Jalgaon – Pachora road.
 The revenue classification of the land was less than that of degraded land.
 He converted this land into cultivable land, now recognised as the Jain Hills and Jain Valley, or Jain Agri Park and Jain Food Park.
 Then, he went on to pioneer the concept of micro irrigation in India.
 He received many awards and accolades for outstanding work in agriculture including the prestigious Crawford Reid Memorial Award instituted by the Irrigation Association, USA for "Significant achievements in promoting proper irrigation techniques and in fostering major advancements in the Industry outside the United States of America" in 1997.
 He was the first Indian and the second Asian to receive this honour.
 He was greatly influenced by the Jain teachings of Ahimsa (non-violence) and Anekāntavāda (multiplicity of view points).

 Jain died at Jaslok Hospital in Mumbai on 25 February 2016 from multi-organ failure, septicaemia, and listeriosis.